axondeepseg/default-SEM-model/README.md

 # default-SEM-model
-AxonDeepSeg default SEM model and testing image
+AxonDeepSeg default SEM model and testing image.
+This model works at a resolution of 0.1 micrometer per pixel and was trained on rat spinal cord data collected via a Scanning Electron Microscope (SEM).

 # Steps to train this model
 1. Get ADS version: [[b05a40a]](https://github.com/neuropoly/axondeepseg/commit/b05a40aa03979a83313fe8704ee389672ed26ed7)